Aditya7799/PortfolioWebsiteTemplate/README.md

 2. Assets folder -  Changing this will change the assets used across the project.
 Please make sure to use Items of the same dimension.
 3. `style.css` - Change this to customize the CSS/styling of the project

+### Deploy the React app to Github following this - https://github.com/gitname/react-gh-pages

 ### Credits